energietransitie/needforheat-dynamic-analysis/README.md

 * [Credits](#credits)

 ## General info
-Add more general information about the repo.
-What is purpose of the code in the repo?
-Motivation?
+\<to be described soon\>

 ## Deploying
-After cloning this this respository, install requirements: open a terminal windows (in JypyterLabs availabe via the Lunacher which itself is always avalable via the `+` tab), navigate to the root folder of this repository and enter this command:
+After cloning this this respository, install requirements: open a terminal windows (in JuypyterLabs availabe via the Launcher which itself is always avalable via the `+` tab), navigate to the root folder of this repository and enter this command:
   ```shell
   pip install -r requirements.txt
   ```